 How Much Does it Cost to File for 501c3 Tax Exemptionfile for 501c3 tax exemption?
 Let me answer this question in two parts:

 Part One: IRS Form 1023-EZ – If you are NOT a church, a school, a hospital, a foreign organization, or a medical research organization, and if your total projected revenue (gross receipts) is less than $50,000 per year, then there’s a good chance you might qualify for tax exemption using IRS Form 1023-EZ.
-IRS Form 1023-EZ is a substantially easier and less expensive option for startup nonprofit organizations, and the IRS User Fee is only $400.
+IRS Form 1023-EZ is a substantially shorter and less expensive option for startup nonprofit organizations, and the IRS User Fee is only $400.
 The IRS estimates less than 20 hours of total preparation time for completing this application, as opposed to the 100+ hours for completing the more expansive IRS Form 1023.
+On top of all this, the turnaround time for IRS approval is much faster than when filing the regular IRS Form 1023.

 Give us a call at 800.268.4388 and we’ll be glad to walk you through the process, helping you get set up quickly and affordably.